TBD54566975/open-source-programs/projects/GETTING_STARTED_TBDEX.md

 establishing social trust, utilizing decentralized identity (DID) and verifiable credentials (VCs) to establish the provenance of identity in the real world".

-Building `tbDEX` as a specification and message format is work that will follow the foundational projects under active development with the [Decentralized Web Platform (DWP)](./GETTING_STARTED_DWP.md).
+Building `tbDEX` as a specification and message format is work that will follow the foundational projects under active development with the [Web5 Platform](./GETTING_STARTED_WEB5.md).

 This work is led by @csuwildcat.
 You may engage with our growing community: